Shippable/docs/sources/platform/tutorial/workflow/jobs-windows.md

 * Adjust the number in the Quantity column to the capacity you need.
 * Enter the billing contact and credit card information and click on **Upgrade**

-##2.
-Configure Node pools
+### 2. Configure Node pools

 * After you purchase the Windows SKU, a default [Node Pool](/platform/management/subscription/node-pools/) is created and all the purchased nodes are assigned to the default Node Pool.
 * You can make this Node pool your default Node pool so that all jobs run on it by default.
 If the Node pool is not set to be the default Node pool, jobs will need to be explicitly assigned to it.
 * You can create more Node pools if you want and change the allocation of nodes amongst your node pools.

-##3.
-Initialize your BYON node
+### 3. Initialize your BYON node

 * Navigate to the Nodes setting page for your subscription by following the steps documented [here](/platform/tutorial/runtime/manage-byon-nodes/#view-nodes).
 * Initialize your BYON node by following the steps documented [here](/platform/tutorial/runtime/manage-byon-nodes/#add-node).

-## Define CI jobs and resources.
+## Define CI jobs and resources

 * Your CI jobs and resources are defined in a [shippable.yml](/platform/workflow/config/) in a repository in a supported SCM.
 The list of supported SCM integrations are documented [here](/platform/integration/overview/#supported-scm-integrations).
 * Create the shippable.yml in any of your configured SCM integration repository, **except the source code repository that you are building itself**.
 This approach offers several benefits such as controlling execute permissions on the jobs defined in the yml since only users who have write permissions on the repository can execute the jobs defined in it as well as commits to the yml file not triggering the build job itself.
 You can for experimentation purposes create the shippable.yml file in the source code repository itself, but this will create the undesired side-effect of running the build job whenever the shippable.yml file is committed, since the build job needs the repository as an input in order for it to checkout the repository.
 We are in the meantime actively working on a feature that will solve this job triggering issue.
 * We now define a [gitRepo resource](/platform/workflow/resource/gitrepo/#gitrepo) in shippable.yml  that points to the repository that you want to build.
 This resource creates the necessary webhooks on your repository so that the job is automatically triggered on commits/prs/release tags.
 You can configure which webhooks you want to create, documented [here](/platform/workflow/resource/gitrepo/#gitrepo).

 ```